On the Insertion Time of Cuckoo Hashing: Proof of Theorem : the Subgraph Density of

 Let us call an edge in $H_{n,m,k}^*$ \emph{bad} if it either has repeated vertices or if there is another edge that contains exactly the same vertices.
 For each of these edges we resample new edges until the resulting hypergraph contains $m$ different edges with $k$ distinct vertices in each.
 Note that this process yields $H_{n,m,k}$.
-A trivial calculation reveals that with probability $1-o(1)$ the random hypergraph $H_{n,m,k}^*$ has at most $2\log n$ bad edges.
+A trivial calculation reveals that with probability $1-o(1)$ the random hypergraph $H_{n,m,k}^*$ has at most $\log n$ bad edges.

-In the above process, sets with at least~$\gamma n$ vertices may change their number of edges by at most~$2\log n$.
-Thus, for~$n$ large enough, if~$H_{n,m,k}$ has the property~$D_{\eps^3}$ and there are at most~$2\log n$ bad edges, then~$H_{n,m,k}^*$ must have property~$D_{\eps^3/2}$.
-The statement of the proposition now follows. \end{proof} Thus, proving Theorem~\ref{thm:densitycore} for~$H_{n,m,k}$ (where we use~$\eps^3$ instead of~$\eps^3/2$) is sufficient.
-Our remaining proof strategy is inspired by the ideas in~\cite{fp10}.
-We will use the following auxiliary statements about binomial coefficients. \begin{proposition} Let~$H(x) = -x\log x - (1-x)\log(1-x)$ denote the entropy function.
-Then, for any~$0 < \alpha, \delta<1$
+In the above process, sets with at least~$\gamma n$ vertices may change their number of edges by at most~$\log n$.
+Thus, for~$n$ large enough, if~$H_{n,m,k}$ has the property~$D_{\eps^3}$ and there are at most~$\log n$ bad edges, then~$H_{n,m,k}^*$ must have property~$D_{\eps^3/2}$.
+The statement of the proposition follows. \end{proof} Thus, proving Theorem~\ref{thm:densitycore} for~$H_{n,m,k}$ (where we use~$\eps^3$ instead of~$\eps^3/2$) is sufficient.
+Our remaining proof strategy is inspired by the ideas in~\cite{fp10,fp10a}, where it was shown that the core of $H_{n,m,k}$ has property $D_0$.
+Particularly, we develop further and adapt the arguments in that papers in order to show the stronger statement claimed in Theorem~\ref{thm:densitycore}.